jordan-breton/it-journey-sources/docs/about/skill-set.md

     My everyday work being for a long time to work on from-scratch projects without known frameworks, I must admit that it's not this page's most impressive section :sweat_smile:.

     But it doesn't mean I'm unable to work with them in no time.
-I had to slightly deal with them over years, and my ability to enter and work on non-standard projects would allow me to work with those frameworks/CMSs without requiring too much efforts, especially since they benefits from a tremendous ammount of online resources and very well written and thorough documentations.
+I had to slightly deal with them over the years, and my ability to enter and work on non-standard projects would allow me to work with those frameworks/CMSs without requiring too much effort, especially since they benefit from a tremendous amount of online resources and very well written and thorough documentation.

 ### Cloud services